Productivity & Work Setup

 • Must let ink dry before closing

-Verdict: At 1/13th the price of a reMarkable 2, the Rocketbook is a no-brainer for students and casual note-takers.
-Check current price on Amazon →
+Verdict: At 1/13th the price of a reMarkable 2, the Rocketbook is a no-brainer for students, casual note-takers, and anyone who wants handwriting's documented brain benefits without the premium investment.
+Check Price →

 Who Should Buy What?